TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

     * `Exp`,
     * `ID` and
     * `INT`.

     Test cases for `FieldDecl` and `ParamDecl` should be covered in the tests for `ClassDecl` and `MethodDecl`, respectively.

     For grading, it is required to comply with these sort names literally.
     {: .notice .notice-warning}

 2. Abstract syntax tests for valid instances of these sorts.
 3. Disambiguation tests for associativity and precedence in expressions.
 4. Test cases for mandatory and optional whitespace.

-### Template

-We provide you with a template for this assignment in the `assignment1` branch.
-See the [Git documentation](/documentation/git.html#starting-an-assignment) on how to check out this branch.

-The template contains 3 Eclipse projects:

-* `MiniJava`: the initial Spoofax project for MiniJava,
-* `MiniJava-examples`: an empty project for your example MiniJava programs,
-* `MiniJava-tests-syntax`: an empty project for your MiniJava syntax tests.

 ### Submission

 You need to submit your test project with a pull request on GitHub.
 Your GitHub repository contains a `README.md` with a step-by-step procedure how to file such a request.
 Make sure your solutions are in branch `assignment1`.
 We expect to find your Spoofax project `MiniJava` and your test project `MiniJava-tests-syntax` next to each other in the root of the repository.
 The test project should contain a `README.md` with a short paragraph explaining the organisation of your test project.
 To help us to maintain your submissions, also submit this paragraph in WebLab and add a link to your final pull request there.

 The deadline for submission is 17 September, 23:59.